-- As in correlation and regression, aligning the data onto a common timescale is required for ensemble PCA.
-All but two of 5 these datasets are annually resolved, and the other two have 5-year resolution, so it is reasonable to average these data into 5 year bins.
+As in correlation and regression, aligning the data onto a common timescale is required for ensemble PCA.
+All but two of these datasets are annually resolved, and the other two have 5-year resolution, so it is reasonable to average these data into 5-year bins.
 Furthermore, since many of the records do not include data before 1400 CE, we only analyze the period from 1400 to 2000 CE.
 The data are now prepared for the ensemble PCA calculation, following a few choices in methodology and parameters.
 Because the data analyzed here have variable units, and we are not interested in the magnitude of the variance (only the relative variability between the datasets), we choose to use a correlation, rather than covariance, matrix.
-Next, we choose the - 10 number of components to estimate.
+Next, we choose the number of components to estimate.
 After the analysis, a scree plot is used to determine the number of significant components.
 We want to estimate several more components than we anticipate will be meaningful.
 For this use case, we estimate eight components.

 We now conduct the ensemble PCA, including null hypothesis testing, for 100 ensemble members.
-For a final analysis, 1000 ensemble members is standard, however the analysis can be time consuming and 100 members is appropriate for exploratory
+For a final anal-